eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 ### Dynamic Range Adjustment (DRA)

 Dynamic Range Adjustment (DRA) converts pixel values of an orthorectified, atmospherically compensated, pansharpened image from 16 bits to 8 bits, so that the image is viewable by the human eye on a computer screen.
-DRA is available as an option on the GBDX [image preprocessor](http://gbdxdocs.digitalglobe.com/docs/advanced-image-preprocessor).
-In order to construct a FLAME mosaic, DRA is performed with BLM, in order to achieve color consistency across the mosaic.
+In order to construct a FLAME mosaic, DRA is performed with BLM in order to achieve color consistency across the mosaic.

 Our goal was to assess the effect of DRA on the model accuracy.
-Using the original orthorectified, atmospherically compensated and pansharpened 16-bit imagery, and the FLAME cutlines, we created two **pseudo-mosaics** by:
+Using the original orthorectified, atmospherically compensated and pansharpened 16-bit imagery, and the FLAME cutlines, we created two pseudo-mosaics by:

-+ Clipping the lowest 0.5% and highest 0.05% pixel intensities for each image tile **individually** and setting them to 0 and 255, respectively, and stitching these tiles.
-Clipping the pixel intensities to create 8-bit imagery is a naive form of DRA and we refer to it as CLIP.
++ Clipping the lowest 0.5% and highest 0.05% pixel intensities for each image tile **individually**, setting the limits to 0 and 255, respectively, and stitching these tiles; we refer to this mosaic as CLIP.

 + Not performing any DRA at all, i.e., directly stitching the 16-bit tiles; we refer to this mosaic as ACOMP to emphasize that the imagery has not been DRA'd.

-The CLIP pseudo-mosaic is compared to the actual mosaic below.
+Clipping the pixel intensities to create 8-bit imagery is a naive form of DRA.
+The CLIP mosaic is compared to the actual mosaic below.
 Not surprisingly, the colors are different across tiles.

 ![mosaics.png]({{ site.baseurl }}/images/building-detection-large-scale/mosaics.png)
 *CLIP vs BLM.
 CLIP is performed on a per-tile basis.
 The FLAME cutlines outlining the tile boundaries are shown in green.
 BLM is the result of adjusting the colors to match an underlying global base layer.*